Joshswooft/search/README.md

 - If a node goes down (or new nodes introduced) then `N` would be changed and the server chosen would be different
 - Uneven distribution of data (some nodes with extremely heavy loads whilst others have nothing).

+Advantages of P2P:
+- No single point of failure
+- Resistant to censorship
+- Efficient
+- High availability
+- More control over resources

+Disadvantages of centralized approach:
+- In a centralized model the controlling server can only be scaled vertically which might become the bottleneck.
+- Highly dependent on network connectivity (if the nodes lose connection to the server node then system fails)
+- No graceful degradation
+- Difficult to do server maintainance (can't take down the server node so updates have to be done on the fly which could break the system)

 To solve this we introduce `consistent hashing`.

 <img src="./readme_assets/consistent_hashing.png" alt="consistent hashing diagram">

+- ID(node) = hash(IP, port)
+- ID(key) = hash(key)

 Consistent hashing evenly distributes K objects across N bins as K/N for each.
 Thus, when N changes not all objects need to be moved.